 - Create an area near the fire hut where people have access to brushes, buckets and disinfectant footbaths.
 Walking across airstrips to reach foot baths is not ideal but it is lower risk as passengers should have foot dipped on departure from their previous destination. - Ensure arriving and departing passengers clean and disinfect boots and any out-door items of equipment such as tripods, walking poles or camping equipment. - Note if any baggage, day packs or outdoor clothing needs to be cleaned or disinfected. - FIG has provided foot baths and disinfectant to each operational airstrip.
-Contact the Environment or Biosecurity Departments if you require more disinfectant or would like advice about enhanced biosecurity measures. - There will be a foot-bath in operation at FIGAS at all times.
+Contact the Biosecurity Service at the Department of Agriculture if you require more disinfectant or would like advice about enhanced biosecurity measures. - There will be a footbath in operation at FIGAS at all times during the summer season.